dgatf/oscilloscope_rp2040/README.md

 # Oscilloscpe RP2040 - OpenHantek protocol

-This is an oscilloscope for the RP2040 that implements [OpenHantek6022](https://github.com/OpenHantek/OpenHantek6022) protocol.
+An oscilloscope for the RP2040 that implements [OpenHantek6022](https://github.com/OpenHantek/OpenHantek6022) protocol.

 ## Specifications